drupalprojects/project/release/README.txt

 nodes themselves.
 If the project_issue.module is installed, issues will have a version string for any projects that have releases.

-Project release nodes can be integrated with a CVS repository by enabling the cvslog module (http://drupal.org/project/cvslog).
-This turns the form for adding a new release into a multi-page wizard.
-Users first select a valid CVS tag or branch, which then automatically fills in the version information based on site-specific code that understands your local tag and branch naming conventions.
-This functionality is only available in the DRUPAL-4-7--2 branch of the contributions/module/cvslog directory.

-If you enable this CVS integration, you can setup a script that periodically queries the database for new release nodes and creates release packages based on the specified CVS tags or branches.
-An example script (the one in use on drupal.org to package contributions) is provided in the package-release-nodes.php script.

 Send feature requests and bug reports to the issue tracking system for the project module: http://drupal.org/node/add/project_issue/project, and specify "Releases" as the component.